Kids

 Click here to register:

-April 14th, Tuesday – Jamerson Library’s Tween STE(A)M starting at 4:00 pm in the Library's conference room.
+May 12th, Tuesday – Jamerson Library’s Tween STEAM starting at 4:00 pm in the Library's conference room.
 Science, Technology, Engineering, Arts, and Mathematics!
 Enjoy a fun interactive and educational program while enjoying snacks and good company.

 Wednesdays - Preschool Story & Craft Time at the J. Robert Jamerson Memorial Library starting at 11:00 am and 12:00 pm.
 The Library will feature an age-appropriate book followed by a simple craft project and snacks.
 Everyone is welcome to attend with the understanding that this program is intended for preschool patrons.